Sumbawa Travel Guide 2026: Whale Sharks, Surf & Beaches

 Surrounded by lush rice fields and green hills, Kertasari also offers visitors a glimpse into rural life.
 You can learn about the local seaweed farming process, similar to what is seen in Nusa Lembongan, and savor local specialties like ikan bakar (grilled fish) at small seaside eateries (warungs).

-🏝️ Mojo Island
+🏝️ Moyo Island

-Mojo Island is a peaceful snorkeling and diving destination off Sumbawa’s coast.
+Moyo Island is a peaceful snorkeling and diving destination off Sumbawa’s coast.

 Expect: